aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-by-setting-path/_index.md

 ---
-title: Create PSD Image Java by Setting Path with Aspose.PSD
+title: Generate a PSD Image in Java by Setting Path with Aspose.PSD
 linktitle: Create Image by Setting Path
 second_title: Aspose.PSD Java API
 description: Learn how to create psd image java by setting path using Aspose.PSD for Java.
 Follow our step-by-step guide for seamless image generation.